spapas/spapas.github.io/content/easy-immutable-objects.rst

       }
     }

-I have assumed that the path is an array of indeces and that the ``obj`` is a complex object (no arrays in it please); the function returns a new object with the old object's value at the path be replaced with ``val``.
+As already explained, I have assumed that the path is an array of indeces and that the ``obj`` is a complex object (no arrays in it please); the function returns a new object with the old object's value at the path be replaced with ``val``.
+This function checks to see if the path has only one element, if yes it will assign the value to that attribute of the object it retrieve.
+If not, it will call itself recursively by skipping the current index and assign the return value to the current index of the curent object.
 Let's see how it works for the following call:

 .. code-block:: javascript